 Here are a few things to consider and some hints as to how to secure that help.

-- UMF’s Partnership for Civic Advancement is especially interested in supporting high priority projects that build local “capital.”
+- UMF’s Partnership for Civic Engagement is especially interested in supporting high priority projects that build local “capital.”
 Will your project contribute to a healthier environment, a stronger sense of community, a more vibrant local economy?
 Will your project enhance “quality of place?”
 (Please see “Priority Areas” page for more information.)

 - The Partnership is also concerned with providing the best possible learning experiences for participating UMF students.
 We ask you, as a community sponsor, to consider what UMF students might learn through their work on your project.
 What new knowledge, understanding, or skills might they gain?

 Community sponsors may want to engage with UMF students for a variety of reasons.